2014–15 Wake Forest Demon Deacons women's basketball team

-The 2014–15 Wake Forest Demon Deacons women's basketball team will represent Wake Forest University during the 2014–15 college basketball season.
-Jen Hoover resumes the responsibility as head coach for a third consecutive season.
-The Demon Deacons are members of the Atlantic Coast Conference and play their home games at the Lawrence Joel Veterans Memorial Coliseum.
+The 2014–15 Wake Forest Demon Deacons women's basketball team represented Wake Forest University during the 2014–15 college basketball season.
+Jen Hoover resumed the responsibility as head coach for a third consecutive season.
+The Demon Deacons were members of the Atlantic Coast Conference and played their home games at the Lawrence Joel Veterans Memorial Coliseum.
 They finished the season 13–20, 2–14 in ACC play to finish in thirteenth place.
-They advanced to the quarterfinals of the ACC women's tournament where they lost to Duke.
+They advanced to the quarterfinals of the ACC women's tournament, where they lost to Duke.

 2014–15 media

 Wake Forest IMG Sports Network

 The Wake Forest Demon Deacons IMG Sports Network will broadcast Hokies games on Wake Forest All Access.
 You can also keep track on Twitter @WakeWBB.
 Post game interviews are posted on the schools YouTube Channel.